jruels/az-databricks-adf/Day1/Lab2.md

 ```
     - Copy the lab2data.csv file and upload it to the inputcontainer
 2. **Create an Azure Database for PostgreSQL (in the Lab1 Resource Group):**
-   - Search for " Azure Database for PostgreSQL Flexible server," select "+ Create" and choose "Single server" (or "Flexible server").
+   - Search for " Azure Database for PostgreSQL Flexible server," select "+ Create".
-   - Assign the same resource group from Lab1, provide server name, admin username, password, location, and pricing tier.
+   - Assign the same resource group from Lab1, provide server name, admin username, password, location, and select "Development" for workload type.
    - Select "PostgreSQL authentication only" for Authentication method
-   - Go to the Networking tab and Allow public access, add your current client IP address to the firewall
+   - Go to the Networking tab and Allow public access, and also check `Allow public access from any Azure service within Azure to this server` to add your current client IP address to the firewall
    - After creation, you can also enable access by configuring firewall rules under "Connection security."
    - **The process can take several minutes so please be patient** If the server takes way too long to create, try recreating it in a different Azure Region.
    - Click "Go to Resource" to open the database overview page